codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-environments.md

 %}

-Create environments by defining key settings (see [Create GitOps Environments](#create-gitops-environments)), and see how Codefresh pulls in all the information into an intuitive dashboard (see [GitOps Environments dashboard](#gitops-environments-dashboard)).
+Create Environments by defining key settings (see [Create GitOps Environments](#create-gitops-environments)), and see how Codefresh pulls in all the information into an intuitive dashboard (see [GitOps Environments dashboard](#gitops-environments-dashboard)).
 Learn how to [work with GitOps Environments](/#working-with-gitops-environments) and [work with Argo CD applications](#working-with-applications-in-gitops-environments) within Environments.

 Remember you can further refine application views in Environments through Products.
 Read more in [GitOps Products]({{site.baseurl}}docs/dashboards/gitops-products/).

 ## GitOps Environments dashboard
 Here's an example of the GitOps Environments dashboard.